Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics: The Principal's Optimal Decision

 \begin{theorem} Suppose $\delta > 0$.
 Then, \begin{enumerate}[topsep=-1pt, itemsep=-2pt] \item[(1)] if $r< \frac{1-\beta}{1-\gamma}c^+\delta$, $\mathbf{P}(M,r)$ is infeasible for any $M$. \item[(2)] if $r\geq \frac{1-\beta}{1-\gamma}c^+\delta$ and $c^-\geq\max\{(1+\frac{\beta\gamma}{2})(1-\beta\gamma)c^+,\;\beta\gamma(1-\beta^2\gamma^2)c^+\}$, $\mathbf{P}(M,r)$ is feasible for all $M$, and a feasible sequence is given by $\mu_l=\frac{\delta l}{1-\gamma}$, $\forall l\in[L]$, with $L=\left\lceil(1-\gamma)M/\delta\right\rceil$.
 Furthermore, this sequence is optimal if $r=\frac{1-\beta}{1-\gamma}c^+\delta$. \end{enumerate} \end{theorem}

 \paragraph{Feasibility condition} \Cref{thm:multilevel-legup} says that the problem is feasible only if the reward rate is sufficiently high relative to the leg-up effect.
-Note that the sufficient condition in (2) implies that \Cref{asm:global} is satisfied.
+Note that the sufficient condition in (2) implies \Cref{asm:global}; empirically, it is at most $\approx\!2\times$ as strict (see \Cref{app:bounds}), so the principal retains 30--50\% tolerance for parameter misspecification.
 The core tension lies in the spacing between thresholds: when the reward rate is low, smaller gaps are required to maintain the agent's incentive to climb the ladder (i.e., if the promotion is minor, do not make people jump through hoops); however, if the gaps become too small, the agent can rely only on the leg-up effect to navigate through the levels without improvement efforts (i.e., promotion begets promotion).
 The minimum reward rate required for the feasibility of $\mathbf{P}(M,r)$ is decreasing in the discount factor $\beta$, but increasing in both the retention rate $\gamma$ and the leg-up effect $\delta$.
 Intuitively, a less farsighted agent requires larger future rewards to sustain the incentive for improvement, thereby raising the minimum required reward rate.

 \paragraph{Optimal threshold sequence} To understand the feasible threshold sequence identified in \Cref{thm:multilevel-legup}-(2), note that each $\mu_l$ in this sequence equals the steady state of the attribute if the agent were to stay in level $l$ indefinitely without further effort.
 At this threshold, attribute depreciation and the leg-up effect cancel out.
 Once the agent reaches $\mu_l$ from a previous level, the attribute transition guarantees that its next-state attribute remains the same: $\gamma\mu_{l}+\delta(l-1)=\gamma\frac{\delta(l-1)}{1-\gamma}+\delta(l-1)=\frac{\delta(l-1)}{1-\gamma}=\mu_l$.
 That is, reaching a level by improvement from a lower level effectively resets the agent's ``intrinsic endowment'' to $\mu_l$, as its attribute will not fall below this value in the future.